matkonnerth/query4Opc/README.md

 (2) MATCH(zone:Object)-[:HasTypeDefinition]->(zoneType:ObjectType)

 When we use (1), how are relationships like "HasSubType" are modelled between labels.
 Does openCypher specify relationships between labels?
+2nd query is the way to go, there is more information in their which can be used for optimization.

 ## Performance